liamedeiros/ehtplot/doc/COLORMAP.md

 - we need to use *perceptually uniform colormaps*

-so that the lightness of the color in an image is a fair representation of its scale values.
+so that the lightness of the color in an image is a fair representation of its scalar values.
 While visual perception is a complex science, the Lab lightness L\* should serve us as a good approximation for generating perceptually uniform colormaps.
 In fact, linearity in L\* is used as the working definition of Perceptually